terencekwt/cashify/README.md

 Overview
 -------
-An educational game for finance
+An educational game for finance, making learning finance a much more fun experience!

 Setup
 ------
 Install Rails.
-Make sure you have Ruby 1.9.2 or newer and Rails 3.x.
+Make sure you have Ruby 1.9.2 or newer before installing Rails.
 If you are developing on a Mac, it will be easier to manage your versions of Ruby and Rails using RVM.
 After cloning this repo, go into the directory and run

     bundle install
     rake db:migrate